 Want a light, soothing massage that’s gentle enough to put you to sleep on the table?
 Relaxation massage can do that for you.

-Feeling some strain and after a massage to ease your aching muscles and knead some of those problem spots?
+Feeling some strain after a massage to ease your aching muscles and knead some of those problem spots?
 Relaxation massage can do that, too.

 Chasing a pick-me-up?
 Or do you crave that good-pain feeling?
-If you’re game for a firmer pressure from the elbows and knuckles, a Deep Tissue massage would be great for you.
+If you’re game for firmer pressure from the elbows and knuckles, a Deep Tissue massage would be great for you.

 Perhaps that sounds a little bit intense for you, but you’re still after a bit of pressure and good length and flow in focussed strokes that tackle tough spots?
 Deep Tissue massage would work for you as well!

 Blys therapists will do a little bit of everything to ensure that you’re getting the perfect massage each time.
 There is no set guideline for great massages.
 Instead, your therapist will use differing pressures and parts of their hands and arms depending on the area of focus.
-If you’re an office worker, perhaps your neck is stiff from longs days at the desk.
+If you’re an office worker, perhaps your neck is stiff from long days at the desk.
 For construction workers, your shoulders may harbour a lot of tension from a labour-intensive day.
-Tell your therapist about the ridiculous number of meetings you had to cram in and where that headache or backache is at it’s worst, and they’ll work some magic.
+Tell your therapist about the ridiculous number of meetings you had to cram in and where that headache or backache is at its worst, and they’ll work some magic.